1-25 of 232 results for ""

 Learn how to identify and solve challenges by using tools designed to challenge assumptions, rethink paradigms and drive insight, innovation and action.

 This series of tests from Project Implicit measures implicit biases and preferences regarding race, abilities, gender, age, appearance and other factors.

 Interpreters and educators do not practice in a vacuum; they bring to their work personal experiences, values, and biases.
 Learn more about cultural competency and bias here!

-This page provides links to a variety of resources to help you plan, design and develop site-produced interpretive media products.
+This page provides access to a "starter kit" of resources to help you develop and hone your skills in facilitated dialogue.